-The Ecology Study of our Island Farm completed over 12 months by pre-eminent botanist and friend, Roger Goodwillie, is available to Island Stay guests.
+The Ecology Study of our Island Farm completed over 12 months by pre-eminent botanist friends, Roger and Olivia Goodwillie, is available to Island Stay guests.
 It details all the flora, fauna, geological and cultural treasures to be found throughout our special Burren Landscape Estate.

 Our Island Farm Estate stretches over 5km from the north to the south coast of the island in a serious of separate parcels of fields, including all of the various terrains of the island along the way.
 The island land was originally divided in strips along its north-south axis which were then subsequently subdivided into little broken chain parcels of land along the strip.

 The reason for this kind of division of land, was that each change of terrain on the island from north to south fulfils a different requirement for the farmer.
 From seaweed rights on the north shore for fertiliser and more, to the fields around the homestead for calving, to barely accessible winterage to the south of the island, used for winter grazing when the cattle would have no shortage of water.

 Farm FeaturesGnéithe Feirme

 Ruairí looks after about 12 cattle of mostly Angus breed.
 The cattle feed on fertile grass which grows over the karst limestone landscape and can stay outside all year due to the maritime temperate climate.